 Can you teach me how to use off-camera flash??
 I find it intimidating!

 I completely understand- I’ve been there, too! (and those super math-based calculus filled websites about how to light didn’t help any with my fears haha!)
 I do teach one-on-one shooting and lighting mini workshops in the Mid-Michigan area, and I would LOVE to teach you how to do what I do!
-Workshop info is found right here… let’s get you booked and lift you to the next level!
+Click here to find out about my personalized OCF classes.

 …But, I’m not in Michigan 🙁